subhojeet-chowdhury/SpeakType/README.md

 SpeakType is split into two lightweight, decoupled services.

 ### 1. Build the Whisper Engine
-First, clone the local inference engine and download the base model (~140MB):
+First, clone the local inference engine and download the small.en model (~460MB):
 ```bash
 ./scripts/setup_whisper.sh
 ```